mozilla-releng/releng-rfcs/rfcs/0007-docs-location.md

 * Update https://wiki.mozilla.org/Main_Page - move technical information to `mozilla/build-relengdocs`
     * Note: leave releasewarrior documentation ([also in here]((https://github.com/mozilla-releng/releasewarrior-2.0/tree/master/docs))), since it's deprecated.
 Once the last consumer (Thunderbird) moves to ship-it v2, these docs can be removed.
-* Add ability to write docs in `mozilla/build-relengdocs` in markdown
+* Add ability to write docs in `mozilla/build-relengdocs` in markdown (while still allowing `.rst`)
-    * Motivation: these docs are on Github and using the Github workflow, and markdown is the common markup language on the platform
+    * Motivation: these docs are on Github and using the Github workflow, and markdown is the common markup language on the platform. additionally, [`scriptworker` docs](https://github.com/mozilla-releng/scriptworker/tree/master/docs) are already a combination of both
+    `.rst` and `.md`

 When deciding where to add new documentation, the following information can be helpful:
 * The documentation target project's location - if the project is in-tree, perhaps the docs should be as well